Keeping chickens is a great way to maintain a supply of fresh eggs, recycle your food scraps and help control garden weeds and insects.

-By law, your chicken coop or poultry house must be:
+By law, your poultry yard must:

-- located in the rear yard
+- be located in the rear yard (residential properties)

-- limited to one per property
+- be limited to one per property

-- adequately drained
+- be adequately drained

 A poultry house can be built or installed on land in a residential zone but not if the property is: